 ‘Bathing costumes have a combined duty – serviceableness and daintiness.
 How many girls know how to swim these days?
 Nearly all of them; in fact, the girl who cannot tumble about in the water is an exception these days.’
 (San Francisco Call, 1902)

-Edwardian bathing costumes were either made of wool, cotton or silk fabric.
-For my bathing dress I used blue cotton fabric.
+Most Edwardian bathing costumes were either made of wool or silk fabric.
+While cotton fabric was a less popular choice.

 ‘Black and dark blue wool is the best color’.
 (San Francisco Call, 1902)